Love or Bread: Synopsis

-Shanmei returns to Taiwan with no place to go.
+After 1 month in Hangzhou, Shanmei returns to Taiwan with nowhere to go.
 She cannot go home because her mother said when she was leaving to China that if she went then she wouldn't be considered a member of the family anymore.
-Her best friend, Wang Linglong (Zhang Yuchen) was constantly nagging at her not to go and even said "don't come crying to me."
-Shanmei decides to rent a place by using Frank's ring that the policeman had found.
+Her best friend, Huang Linglong (Zhang Yuchen) was constantly nagging at her not to go and even said "don't come crying to me."
+Shanmei decides to rent a place by using Frank's gold ring that the policeman had found.
 Her neighbouring tenant just happens to be no-one other than Frank.
+Frank and Shanmei later discovered that the owner of the house they rented from was a fraud who took Frank's gold ring away.
+The real the owner of the house was in America.